Serbia ignores EU sanctions, secures gas deal with Putin

 BELGRADE, Serbia -- As the war in Ukraine rages, Serbia's president announced that he has secured an “extremely favorable” natural gas deal with Russia during a telephone conversation Sunday with Russian President Vladimir Putin.

-It is not clear how Serbia would receive the Russian gas if the EU decides to shut off the Russian supply that goes over its member countries.
+It is not clear how Serbia would receive the Russian gas if the EU decides to shut off the Russian supply that travels over its member countries.
 Russia has already cut off gas exports to EU members Finland, Poland and Bulgaria.

-The bloc as a whole has been hurriedly reducing its reliance on Russian energy since the Feb.
-24 invasion of Ukraine.
+The EU as a whole has been hurriedly reducing its reliance on Russian energy since the invasion, and is set to discuss ways to further do so and to hear from Ukrainian President Volodymyr Zelenskyy during a leaders' summit that starts Monday.

 Despite reports of the atrocities in Ukraine due to the invasion, Vucic and other Serbian leaders have been complaining of Western pressure to join sanctions against Russia.
 Serbian officials say the Balkan country must resist such pressure, even if it means abandoning the goal of joining the EU.

-Under Vucic's 10-year autocratic rule and relentless pro-Kremlin propaganda, Serbia has been gradually sliding toward Russia.
+Under Vucic's 10-year autocratic rule and relentless pro-Kremlin propaganda, Serbia has gradually slid toward aligning with Russia.
 Polls suggest a majority in the country would rather join some sort of a union with Moscow than the EU.

 ———